 Disclosure: This post may contain affiliate links.
 I earn a small commission of product sales to keep this website going.

-This article, about the problem with face and eye autofocus, is a result of several recent in-person photography lessons in which the students couldn’t figure out why their photos were blurry.
+This article, about the problems with face and eye autofocus, is a result of several recent in-person photography lessons in which the students couldn’t figure out why their photos were blurry.
 It signaled to me a trend/concern that I felt needed to be addressed to the greater photography community!

 Face and eye autofocus is marketed as some sort of magic promise to always get sharp, in-focus eyes in all of your photos.